 The introduction of the Project into the setting would result in long-term modifications to the existing landscape's form, line, color, and texture, and would modify views from the identified KOP locations to varying degrees.
 Although impacts would depend on a variety of viewing conditions, one overall concept to note is that the visual impacts associated with the Project tend to change considerably with distance.
 These effects would be most impactful on residential, travel route, and recreation viewers located within the foreground distance zone (0-0.5 mile), where the Project would create strong vertical and horizontal forms and lines that would contrast with the primarily organic forms of the existing setting.
-There are 13 residences located on non-participating properties that would have foreground views (less than 0.5 mile) of either the proposed turbines or solar arrays.
+There are 15 residences, mostly located on participating properties, that would have foreground views (less than 0.5 mile) of either the proposed turbines or solar arrays.
+Two residences on non-participating properties would have foreground views of the turbines while no residences on non-participating properties would have views of the proposed solar arrays.
+One residence on a participating property would have foreground views of both the turbines and proposed solar arrays, while an additional two residences on participating properties would have foreground views of the proposed solar arrays.